 Here we can divide telemedicine into real-time (synchronous), store-and-forward (asynchronous), and remote monitoring.

-- Synchronous, or real-time, means interactive audio or video consultations between a patient and doctor that requires the online presence of both at the same time.
+- Synchronous, or real-time, means interactive audio or video consultations between a patient and doctor that require the online presence of both at the same time.
 This type relates to apps that focus on emergency situations.
 Real-time consultations allow a more complete understanding of the patient’s problem during the online examination.

 - Asynchronous is used when the app first collects medical history, images, and pathology reports; and then transmits this data to the physician for assessment when convenient.
 This is used in non-emergency situations.
 The patient has no need to wait for a doctor in real-time when there is no urgency.
 Such waiting can be unacceptable when there is a high load or shortage of specialists.